VMjack64/SOC-Homelab/PART10.md

 ```
 Where `<URI:port>` = \<private ip address of deployment server instance\>:8089.

-2. Then, I restarted the forwarder by running the command `./splunk restart` in the `/opt/splunkforwarder/bin` directory.
+Then, I restarted the forwarder by running the command `./splunk restart` in the `/opt/splunkforwarder/bin` directory.
 If successful, the Linux server should appear in the deployment server’s agent management screen.

-Once the Linux UF is added to the deployment server, I connected the UF to the Splunk indexer next:
-1. I created (or edited) the `outputs.conf` file under `/opt/splunkforwarder/etc/system/local`, adding the following stanzas to the file:
+Once the Linux UF is added to the deployment server, I connected the UF to the Splunk indexer next.
+I created (or edited) the `outputs.conf` file under `/opt/splunkforwarder/etc/system/local`, adding the following stanzas to the file:
 ```
 [tcpout]
 defaultGroup=index1